That's a serious question a few of my clients have asked me about the pre-workout supplement they were taking.

 Lactose is less common in these products, but one of my clients used a pre-workout supplement that had lactose, and it was causing him many stomach issues.

-If you have any kind of lactose intolerance, then it can make you poop a lot more and often at very inconvenient times [8].
+According to Mayo Clinic, if you have any kind of lactose intolerance, then it can make you poop a lot more often at very inconvenient times [8].

 Magnesium